xenova/transformers.js/README.md

 import { env } from "@xenova/transformers";

 // Use a different host for models.
-// - `remoteURL` defaults to use the HuggingFace Hub
+// - `remoteURL` defaults to use the Hugging Face Hub
 // - `localURL` defaults to '/models/onnx/quantized/'
 env.remoteURL = 'https://www.example.com/';
 env.localURL = '/path/to/models/';